Skip to Content

 What Causes Silverfish Infestations in Boise?

-Silverfish are small, fast-moving insects that love dark, damp, and undisturbed areas.
-In Boise and the greater Treasure Valley, they’re often found in bathrooms, basements, laundry rooms, and storage areas where humidity and clutter give them exactly what they need to thrive.
+Silverfish are small, fast-moving insects that prefer dark, damp, undisturbed areas.
+In Boise and across the Treasure Valley, they’re commonly found in bathrooms, basements, laundry rooms, and storage spaces where humidity and clutter create ideal conditions.

-While silverfish don’t bite or spread disease, they can damage books, photos, wallpaper, clothing, and other items made from paper or natural fibers.
-Understanding what attracts them to your home is the first step to getting rid of them.
+Silverfish don’t bite or spread disease, but they can damage books, photos, wallpaper, clothing, and other items made from paper or natural fibers.
+Understanding what attracts them is the first step to getting rid of them.

 What Do Silverfish Look Like?

-- Size: Typically about 1/2 to 3/4 inch long (not counting antennae and tail-like appendages).
+• Size: About 1/2 to 3/4 inch long (not counting antennae and tail-like appendages)

-- Shape: Long, flattened, and tapered toward the rear, with three “tail” bristles at the end.
+• Shape: Long, flattened, and tapered toward the rear, with three “tail” bristles

 Silverfish are nocturnal.
-They hide during the day in cracks, crevices, and tight spaces, then come out at night to search for food.
+They hide during the day in cracks and tight spaces, then come out at night to search for food.

 What Do Silverfish Eat in Your Home?

-Silverfish are attracted to materials that contain starches, sugars, and proteins.
-Inside a home, that can mean:
+Silverfish feed on materials that contain starches, sugars, and proteins.
+Inside a home, common food sources include:

-- Starchy pantry items such as flour, cereal, and pasta (especially if spilled or loosely stored)
+• Starchy pantry items (flour, cereal, pasta), especially if spilled or loosely stored

 What Causes Silverfish Infestations in Boise Homes?

-Boise’s climate brings dry summers, but indoors, moisture can build up in certain areas of a home year-round.
-Silverfish take advantage of that combination of indoor humidity and stored materials.
+Boise may have dry summers, but indoor moisture can build up year-round in certain rooms and hidden spaces.
+Silverfish take advantage of that combination of humidity, shelter, and stored materials.

 1. High Humidity and Moisture

-Silverfish thrive in dark, damp environments.
-Common moisture-related causes include:
+Silverfish thrive in damp environments.
+Moisture-related causes often include:

-- Bathrooms with poor ventilation or no fan
+• Bathrooms with weak ventilation or no exhaust fan

-- Basements or crawlspaces with moisture issues or condensation
+• Basements or crawlspaces with condensation or dampness

 2. Clutter and Long-Term Storage

-- Piles of old magazines, newspapers, or documents
+• Piles of magazines, newspapers, or stored documents

-- Stored clothing or linens that aren’t checked regularly
+• Stored clothing and linens that aren’t checked regularly

-The more undisturbed, dark, and tight the space, the more attractive it is for silverfish to hide, feed, and reproduce.
+The darker, tighter, and more undisturbed the space, the more attractive it is for silverfish to hide, feed, and reproduce.

 3. Easy Entry Points

-- Cardboard boxes, used furniture, or stored items brought inside
+• Cardboard boxes, used furniture, or stored items brought indoors

 4. Older or Poorly Ventilated Areas

-Older homes or areas that lack good ventilation—such as some attics, basements, and interior bathrooms—tend to hold moisture longer and often have more cracks and crevices.
+Older homes—or spaces with limited airflow (some basements, interior bathrooms, attics, and storage rooms)—tend to hold moisture longer and often have more cracks and crevices.
 That combination can make silverfish problems more likely if conditions aren’t managed.

 Are Silverfish Infestations Harmful?

-Silverfish are not known to bite or transmit diseases to humans or pets.
-However, they can still cause problems in Boise-area homes, especially when populations build up.
+Silverfish are not known to bite or transmit disease to people or pets.
+However, they can still cause real problems when populations build up.

-- Damage to belongings: Silverfish can graze on paper, photos, wallpaper, stored files, and natural fabrics, leaving irregular holes or surface scraping.
+• Damage to belongings: Grazing on paper, photos, wallpaper, stored files, and natural fabrics can leave irregular holes or surface scraping.

-- Damage to finishes: Wallpaper, book bindings, and some stored materials can be stained or damaged by feeding and droppings.
+• Damage to finishes: Wallpaper, book bindings, and stored materials can be marked or degraded over time.

-While they are not directly dangerous, ignoring a silverfish issue can lead to ongoing damage in libraries, archives, storage areas, and closets.
+Ignoring a silverfish issue can lead to ongoing damage—especially in libraries, closets, and long-term storage areas.

 How to Help Prevent Silverfish in Boise Homes

-Preventing silverfish is mostly about managing moisture and removing easy food and hiding places.
+Preventing silverfish is mostly about controlling moisture and removing easy food and hiding places.

 1. Reduce Indoor Humidity

-- Run exhaust fans during and after showers in bathrooms.
+• Run exhaust fans during and after showers.

-- Use a dehumidifier in damp basements or laundry areas if recommended.
+• Use a dehumidifier in damp basements or laundry areas if needed.

 2. Protect and Organize Stored Items

-- Store important documents, photos, and memorabilia in sealed plastic containers instead of cardboard boxes.
+• Store documents, photos, and memorabilia in sealed plastic containers instead of cardboard.

-- Rotate or check storage boxes periodically so areas don’t stay undisturbed for years.
+• Rotate or check storage areas periodically so spaces don’t stay undisturbed for long periods.

 3. Seal Cracks and Crevices

-- Seal gaps around baseboards, trim, and where pipes or wires pass through walls.
+• Seal gaps around baseboards, trim, and pipe/wire penetrations.

-- Inspect foundation and siding for gaps that could allow pests into wall voids.
+• Inspect foundation and siding for openings that lead into wall voids.

 4. Clean Regularly in High-Risk Areas

-- Clean up food spills and crumbs promptly, especially in pantries and kitchens.
+• Clean up food spills and crumbs promptly, especially in kitchens and pantries.

 How to Get Rid of Silverfish Once They’re Inside

-If you’re regularly seeing silverfish in bathrooms, basements, or other areas, you may already have an established population.
+If you’re regularly seeing silverfish in bathrooms, basements, or storage areas, you may already have an established population in hidden harborages.

-- Vacuum thoroughly, including cracks, seams, and corners.
+• Vacuum thoroughly, including corners, seams, and cracks.

 2. Use Traps and Targeted Products Carefully

-There are sticky traps and other products designed for silverfish that can help monitor and reduce populations when used according to label directions.
-Place them along walls, behind furniture, or near suspected hiding spots.
+Sticky traps designed for silverfish can help monitor and reduce activity when placed along walls, behind furniture, and near suspected hiding spots.

-Always follow product labels and safety instructions, especially around children and pets.
+Always follow label directions and safety instructions—especially around children and pets.
 If you’re unsure what’s appropriate for your home, a professional can recommend safe and effective options.

 3. Focus on Long-Term Prevention

-Even if you reduce the current population, silverfish can return if conditions stay favorable.
+Even after activity drops, silverfish can return if conditions stay favorable.
 Long-term control depends on:

 4. When to Call a Professional

-If you’re still seeing silverfish after reducing moisture, decluttering, and using basic traps—or if you’re worried about damage to books, archives, or stored items—consider professional help.
+If you’re still seeing silverfish after moisture control, decluttering, and basic traps—or if you’re worried about damage to books, archives, or stored items—professional help can be the fastest path to lasting control.

 A local pest control team can:

-If you’re struggling with silverfish in your Boise, Nampa, Meridian, or surrounding Treasure Valley home, you can contact a local Pestcom service location to discuss inspection and treatment options.
+If you’re struggling with silverfish in Boise, Nampa, Meridian, or surrounding Treasure Valley communities, you can contact a local Pestcom service location to discuss inspection and treatment options.

 Frequently Asked Questions